Explore ways yoga can support your body, mind, spirit, life—and life’s challenges—more fully beyond the mat.

 What is yoga therapy?

 Yoga therapy uses the tools of yoga—physical practices, stress-reduction techniques, yoga psychology and philosophy—to help you develop custom, individualized practices for greater well-being.
 It’s a whole-life, mind-body approach to wellness that works on every level to create a greater sense of contentment, ease and joy in life.

 Why yoga therapy?

 No matter what challenging situation you face—injury, illness, major transition, life circumstance or need for a lifestyle shift—the common denominator, and root cause of suffering, is often the stress that surrounds it.
 As the symptoms of stress take hold, we lose sight of who we really are and move further away from the person we want to be.
 Yoga therapy is a highly individualized, self-empowering process that works as a supplemental healing modality for a variety of health challenges and situations.
 While yoga therapy can uniquely address specific physical issues, its real power is in helping clients work more skillfully with the stress surrounding your circumstances, getting “unstuck,” and connecting more easily and more often with your highest, most authentic self.

 What's a session like?

-Yoga therapy sessions may focus on a specific physical issue, a desired lifestyle change, stress reduction or some other concern or goal.
+Yoga therapy sessions can focus on a specific physical issue, a desired lifestyle change, stress reduction or some other concern or goal.
 Time is provided to discuss your challenges, intentions and objectives, and explore applicable, customized practices and other techniques.
-Yoga therapy sessions are different for each client depending on their needs and goals, but all are designed to reconnect clients with their true selves, and empower them to make small but consistent positive changes that lead them in the direction of greater health, well-being and improved quality of life.
+Yoga therapy sessions are different for each client depending on their needs and goals, but all are designed to reconnect clients with themselves and empower them to make small but consistent positive changes that lead them in the direction of greater health, well-being and improved quality of life.

 Who is yoga therapy for?

 Yoga therapy is appropriate for just about anyone—all ages and levels of ﬁtness, for anyone struggling with stress, illness, pain, “stuckness” or challenging life situation, and also for those who would simply like to explore the practice of yoga more deeply in their lives.